 This is a separate technical eligibility requirement for the noncategorically related adults age 19 or over, including those who receive General Assistance.
 The individual must be uninsured.
 An uninsured individual is defined as an individual who does not have Medicare, Military Health Insurance for Active Duty, Retired Military, and their dependents, or other comprehensive health insurance.
-(See DSSM 16220.4.1) An adult who is entitled to or eligible to enroll in Medicare or who has Military Health Insurance for Active Duty, Retired Military, and their dependents, or who has any comprehensive health insurance, cannot be eligible for Medicaid as a non categorical adult under the demonstration waiver.
+(See DSSM 16220.4.1) An adult who is entitled to or eligible to enroll in Medicare or who has Military Health Insurance for Active Duty, and their dependents, or other insurance, cannot be eligible for Medicaid as a non categorical adult under the demonstration waiver.